 On top of these public safety issues that we’ve seen since COVID-19, pharmaceutical executives must also concern themselves with everything from global regulatory issues and scrutiny to increased competition and outsourcing risk.

 As the pharmaceutical industry has been forced to quickly evolve through the turmoil of the pandemic, executives are facing pricing pressures from healthcare reform and increased scrutiny from potential regulatory noncompliance.
 Additionally, pressure is mounting due to a lack of visibility, transparency, and communication in the supply chain.
 As referenced above in the example of J&J’s Baltimore plant ruining millions of vaccines, if there had been clear visibility into the third party’s process, transparency of challenges arising, and communication from the third party to J&J, the entire situation could have been avoided.

 Pharmaceutical companies are also encountering greater competition from branded and lower-priced generic drugs.
 As a result, they are losing revenue in the costly cycle of research and development, innovation of new products, and the expiration of patented drugs.

 In fact, MedCityNews reports that $194 billion in brand-name pharmaceutical sales are at risk during the 2017-2022 period, with an anticipated loss of $31 billion due to patent expirations in 2018 alone.

 Rising Merger and Acquisition Activity

-To help counteract these pressures, many pharmaceutical companies continue to explore strategic mergers and acquisitions to spur growth and revenue.
+To help counteract these pressures, many pharmaceutical companies continue to explore strategic mergers and acquisitions (M&A) to spur growth and revenue.